-I had a spec idea that it would really only work if it featured Adam West.
+I had an idea that it would really only work with the one and only Adam West.
 So I called him.
 And after reading the script, Adam said 'just tell me where and when'.

 I produced it through my old production company, lakespeed.
 And because it was spec, I was also the line producer, set designer, art department, location manager, permit puller, production department, PA, 2nd AD, 3rd AD, and craft service.

 Development time – from the spark of the initial idea, to chatting with Adam, to finding the Batmobile, to having a broadcast-ready final product – took nine days.

 Yup.
 Nine days.